Lyra: A Benchmark for Turducken-Style Code Generation: Dataset Construction

 \subsection{Code Modification and Comments Annotation}

 To ensure the correctness and conciseness of the code and the completeness of the comments, we have designed many rules for the annotators to follow.
-This stage can be divided into two parts: code modification and comments annotation.
+This stage can be divided into two parts: code modification and comments annotation. \lqy{In this stage, we randomly distributed 100 pieces of data to each annotator each time.
+After annotation, the data need to pass the quality checking.
+If the code passes the quality check, we continued to provide the same amount of new data for the annotator.
+Everyone was treated fairly in this stage without prejudice.} \lqy{Everyone was compensated according to their workload.
+Those who gave annotation with more quantity and better quality got more compensation.
+This setting makes the annotator not ignore the quality of annotation because of too much data.
+Therefore, while ensuring the data quality, all annotators beared roughly balanced task pressure.}